 Youths ages 15 and younger hunting deer with a muzzleloader must be accompanied by an adult who shall remain able and in a position to take immediate control of the youth’s muzzleloader at all times.

-Construction and use of tree stands on private lands is regulated by landowners.
+Construction and use of tree stand on private lands are regulated by landowners.

 Q: Can a hunter take a deer for someone else?

 A: No. Hunters must claim any deer they take as their own.
 They must use their own license/permit and harvest log, and telecheck the deer using their own Social Security number.

 Youths may hunt deer during any open season, including two special deer seasons for resident and non-resident hunters who have not reached their 16th birthday.